 Postojna Cave Stalagmites, stalactites, a train ride through a cave, eyeless human fish.
 If your kid likes science projects, this is paradise.

-Križna Cave You’re supplied with boots and a lamp, and you get a short boat ride across a lake inside a cave.
+Križna Cave What fun!
+You get boots and a lamp, and set out on a boat ride across a lake inside a cave.

 Kozjak Waterfall From Kobarid, a forested walk to a beautiful chute.